taufik-nurrohman/statically-wp/readme.txt

 #### FEATURES

 * Link assets to load from the Statically CDN.
-* Set image quality.
+* Image resizing.
-* Set image size.
+* Adjust image compression level.
 * Custom domain support.
 * Use Statically as the main emoji CDN.
+* Enable automatic Open Graph Image service.
 * Enable or disable for HTTPS.
 * Remove query string from assets.
 * Set included directories.